kschan0214/sepia.documentation/tutorial/fMRItoolkit2019/Exercise2.rst

 ``addpath('~/qsm_tutorial/sepia/');``

-.. note:: The copy of SEPIA that you have in the tutorial directory already includes all the external toolboxes required.
-If you want to know how to setup SEPIA from scratch for your research purposes, you can refer to :ref:`gettingstart-installation`.
+.. note:: The copy of SEPIA you have in the tutorial directory already includes all the external toolboxes required.
+If you want to know how to set up SEPIA from scratch for your research purposes, you can refer to :ref:`gettingstart-installation`.

 Now, go the data directory in the Matlab command window and start sepia: